chuks008/cleanWeather/README.md

 # cleanWeather
-An Android demo using clean architecture to show the weather
+An Android demo using clean architecture to show the weather (WIP)

-####Master branch build status:
 ![](https://travis-ci.org/chuks008/cleanWeather.svg?branch=master)